-In early-stage ventures, whether it’s a bootstrapped technology startup, or a new initiative within a big company, the leaders are often visionary “idea people”.
-The difference between success and failure is how good these leaders are at training their teams to say No. Idea people often forget they are disrupting their own teams by voicing their ideas.
-I’ve learned some techniques that can help you avoid putting your teams in this position.
+Leaders are often visionary “idea people”.
+The difference between success and failure is how good these leaders are at training their teams to say No. Idea People often forget they are disrupting their own teams by voicing their ideas.
+If leaders don’t learn and practice skills for controlling flow of ideas, their teams will fail.

 When I was building home networking for Windows at Microsoft, I learned getting a team to a focused plan, and getting the team members to stick to the plan, was hard.
-I also learned that it was possible and that a tool like the 5Ps could really help.
+I also learned a tool like the 5Ps could really help.

-What I found out later, when talking to people who had been on that team, was they viewed me as a “randomizer” they needed to control.
+What I found out later, after talking to people who had been on that team, was they viewed me as a “randomizer” they needed to control.
 In other words, the team spent time and energy MANAGING THE MANAGER.
 I forced them, regularly, to say “No” to ME.

-If you are a leader of an early-stage venture, you need to figure out a way to “vent” your ideas that has NO impact on your team.
+If you are a leader, and an idea person, you need to figure out a way to “vent” your ideas that has NO impact on your team.
 Here are some tactics I’ve used and seen others use that might help you do this.

 Use the “Mountains To Climb” Metaphor

-A mountain climbing team sees a series of mountains in a mountain range.
+A team of mountain climbers sees a series of mountains in a mountain range.
 They aspire to climb them all.
 But they known they can only successfully climb one mountain at a time.
 As they climb the first mountain they can see the other mountains in the range.
 The view inspires them.
 As they approach the summit, gaining altitude, the view of the other peaks gets even more beautiful.
 This motivates them even more to complete the current climb.